-If you have some extra time on your hands you can also head on over to our full in-depth mattress reviews:
+We would recommend if you have some extra time on your hands to head on over to our full in-depth mattress reviews:

-The new re-engineered Simba cover is now removable and can be machine washed.
-It is made from 100% polyester making it stretchy so it is easier to remove and put back after cleaning.
-The Diamond pattern on the top of the mattresses doesn't only look good but also makes the cover more breathable.
+The new re-engineered Simba cover is now a 700g hand-knitted cover giving it that extra stretch.
+It is made from 100% polyester which adds to its flexibility.
+Simba's mattress cover does include handles for easy manoeuvring if need be.
+Additionally, the cover is also hypoallergenic which is great for those prone to get the sniffles.
+Finally, the diamond pattern on the top of the mattresses doesn't only look good but also makes the cover more breathable.

 Similarly to the Simba, the OTTY cover is made from 97% polyester and 3% spandex.
-The cover can be unzipped both halves can be machine washed separately.
+However, the cover can be unzipped both halves can be machine washed separately.
 OTTY included tiny pores in the top cover to dissipate heat evenly and ensure optimal sleeping climate.

 Inside the Simba Mattress you will find 4 unique layers: